mandyabernathy/BiofilmGui/README.md

 ```
 (I don't rememember having
 any issues installing tkinter on Windows using pip, but pip would not work
-for tkinter when I tried it on linux.)
+for tkinter when I tried it on linux.
+More investigation to follow.)

 3. Start the program using
     `python gui.py`